On Frances Burney and the Birth of ‘Chick Lit’

 Although she also had a time-consuming day job as her father’s copyist and amanuensis, Burney embraced this task with enthusiasm, documenting her beloved London life in all its glory: trips to the opera, visitors from abroad, and musical evening parties that featured—in Virginia Woolf’s description—“Fanny herself slipping eagerly and lightly in and out of all this company, with her rather prominent gnat-like eyes, and her shy, awkward manners.”
 A shy, awkward young woman writing to an older man about her life in the big city suggests something, doesn’t it?
 It suggests an epistolary novel about a shy, awkward young woman writing to an older man about her life in the big city.

 At some point in her 20s, Burney began writing such a novel, one about a young woman having “accidents and adventures” as she finds her way in the world, and by December of 1776, she was far enough along that she queried publisher Thomas Lowndes about a new kind of novel “that has not before been executed.”
 Burney got a favorable response and quickly sent Lowndes her first two volumes, in which a beautiful young woman comes to London for the first time, gets her hair dressed, buys some new clothes, goes out to a lot of parties and plays, and meets potential love interests, both true and faux.
-Almost instantly after it was published, Evelina, or The History of a Young Lady’s Entrance into the World became both a critical and a popular success, and once 26-year-old Frances Burney was outed as the anonymous author of this “sprightly, entertaining, & agreeable” work, it launched her on a long and varied writing career.
+Almost instantly after it was published, Evelina, or The History of a Young Lady’s Entrance into the World became both a critical and a popular success, and once 26-year-old Frances Burney was outed as the anonymous author of this “sprightly, entertaining, & agreeable” work, it launched her on a long and varied writing career.“I have not pretended to show the World what it actually is, but what it appears to a girl of 17.”

 Today, of course, it’s easy to think of comp titles for this kind of novel.
 Most likely we would call it chick lit—or perhaps even more disparagingly, a “shopping and f***king novel.”
 From Pride and Prejudice to Bridget Jones’ Diary, such stories about youngish people trying to work out their love lives tend to sell well, but routinely come in for derision for their formulaic plots and laughably low stakes: who cares if yet another ridiculously good-looking white girl finds Mr. Right?
 But in the late 18th century, women—no matter how privileged—didn’t have the same legal or economic rights as men, and divorces were difficult to come by.
 Marrying someone who treated you badly had enormous consequences, while choosing wisely could secure your future happiness.
 Indeed, many people still believe that whom you marry profoundly effects your whole life’s happiness, and this likely accounts for the enduring popularity of the storytelling formula Burney created with her first novel.